lukFisz/puff/README.md

     - Filters torrents that have exceeded the retention period (based on `time_since_download`)
     - Removes expired torrents along with their data (if `PUFF_DRY_RUN=false`)
     - Logs operation details, including freed disk space
+    - Sends a notification to Discord (if configured)

+## Discord Notifications

+Puff can send notifications to a Discord channel using a webhook.
+This is useful for monitoring the application's status and receiving timely alerts.

+Notifications are sent for:
+- **Job Summaries**: A summary of the retention job, including the number of removed torrents and the total space freed.
+- **Errors**: Any errors or fatal events that occur during the application's execution.

+To enable Discord notifications, you need to provide a webhook URL in the `PUFF_DISCORD_WEBHOOK_URL` environment variable.
+You can get a webhook URL from your Discord server's settings.

 ## Dry-Run Mode